-Stephanie Suzanne Stilson is a NASA senior technologist within the Strategic Integration Division of the Office of the Chief Technologist at NASA Headquarters in Washington, D.C.
-In December 2012, she began this detail assignment which includes developing policy, requirements and strategy for NASA's technology development activities and investments.
+Prior to this assignment, Stilson was a NASA senior technologist within the Strategic Integration Division of the Office of the Chief Technologist at NASA Headquarters in Washington, D.C., developing policy, requirements and strategy for NASA's technology development activities and investments.

 Stilson joined NASA in 1989 as a cooperative education student while attending North Carolina State University in the pursuit of a double major in computer and electrical engineering.
 During this time, she worked in the Space Shuttle Mission Planning Office, Shuttle Payload Networks and Communications Section, and Shuttle Payload Spacelab Experiment Checkout Section.

 In 1995, Stilson began full-time NASA employment in the Payload Flight Operations Directorate as an electrical networks engineer supporting the Spacelab program.
 Her responsibilities included reviewing drawings, writing procedures, and conducting electrical power and network system checkout on Spacelab modules, such as the United States Microgravity Lab-2 and Life and Microgravity Spacelab-1.
 She also was responsible for pyrotechnic testing on the Shuttle Radar Topography Mission.